2 Glowing Easter Eggs

-#6 Melted Crayon Easter Eggs
+#6 Decorate Easter Eggs with Melted Crayons

-This is another great idea from A Thrifty Mom- and all you need are the eggs and crayons.
-This project is best with older kids because the eggs themselves are hot (which is what allows the crayons to melt).
+This is another great idea from A Thrifty Mom– and all you need are the eggs and crayons.
+This project is best for older kids because the eggs themselves are hot (which is what allows the crayons to melt).
 But easy and super awesome!